BEGINS: [Departure time on Trip Confirmation sheet] - SpringHill Suites, Moab, UT

 Paying your balance

 Payment in full is due 90 days prior to trip departure and may be paid by check (preferably) or credit card.
-For your convenience, we offer an automatic payment service to charge the balance due to your credit card 90 days prior to trip departure.
 We reserve the right to cancel your reservation if full payment is not collected by the due date.

 Cancellation & refunds